raulriera/TextFieldEffects/README.md

 ## Installation

+### Manual

-The easiest way to install this framework is via [Carthage](https://github.com/Carthage/Carthage)
+The easiest way to install this framework is to drag and drop the `TextFieldEffects` folder into your project.

+### Carthage

+Alternatively, you can use  [Carthage](https://github.com/Carthage/Carthage) and then adding this line to your Cartfile

 ```
 github "raulriera/TextFieldEffects" ~> 0.2.5